rubypinkromance/rubypinkromance.com/src/shorts/stacys-family/2-stacys-dad.md

 “Oh yes!
 Do it!”

-“Where?”
-He said through strained teeth.
+“Where?” he said through strained teeth.

 “Inside!”
 Her pussy clenched.